Partition configuration

 Preserving data and configuration across updates

 Deploying a full rootfs image update will wipe all data previously stored on that partition.
 To make data persist across updates, applications must use the partition mounted on /data.
-In fact, the Mender client itself uses /data/mender to preserve data and state across updates.
+In fact, the Mender Client itself uses /data/mender to preserve data and state across updates.

 If you have data or configuration that you need to preserve across updates, the recommended approach is to create a symlink from where it gets written to somewhere within /data/.
 For example, if you have an application that writes to /etc/application1, then you can create a symlink /etc/application1 -> /data/application1 to ensure the data it writes is not lost during a Mender rootfs update.